Benchmarking Web API Quality -- Revisited: Introduction

 so that integrating web APIs with an application no longer poses a technological challenge.
 Therefore, we now see thousands of public APIs as well as applications using them~\cite{wittern2014graph}.

 In consequence, though, application developers now heavily rely on third-party entities beyond their control sphere for core functionality of their applications.
 This can have impacts on applications' user experience.
 For example, erroneous integration of core application capabilities, e.g., a payment service, via APIs can impede end user experience~\cite{Aue:2018}.
 High request latency can lead to slow application response times, which have been found to disrupt users' flow of thought or eventually cause loss of attention~\cite{Nielsen:1994}.
-A long-term experiment performed by Google showed that increasing response times artificially from 100ms to 400ms did measurably decrease the average amount of searches performed by users~\cite{Brutlag:2009}.
+A long-term experiment performed by Google showed that increasing response times for search results artificially from 100ms to 400ms did measurably decrease the average amount of searches performed by users~\cite{Brutlag:2009}.
 User experience and, hence, application reputation is thus directly affected by actions and non-actions of the API providers.
 As another example, APIs may be discontinued or changed without notice, thus disabling applications.
 Previous work found that mobile applications silently fail and, in cases, even crash when confronted with mutated (e.g., adapted or faulty) web API responses~\cite{Espinha:2015}.
-In sum, web API endpoints\footnote{We denote an endpoint to be the combination of a resource, identified by a URL, and an HTTP \emph{method} as proposed in~\cite{Wittern:2015}.} often present themselves as black-boxes with volatile \emph{qualities} -- i.e., availability, latency, security, or usage limitations -- to consumers.
+In sum, web APIs often present themselves as black-boxes with volatile \emph{qualities} -- i.e., availability, latency, security, or usage limitations -- to clients.